Get Over 250 Recipes

 Body Ecology teaches that the adrenals are intricately linked to the thyroid, another small organ that is crucial for hormone production, balance, and metabolism.
 Together, they directly affect your energy and vitality.
 But there is one more piece of the puzzle — along with weak adrenals and thyroid function, you may also be protein deficient or have a difficulty digesting protein if you are constantly struggling to maintain energy.
 Dull hair or hair that doesn’t grow, hang nails, and anemia may all signal protein deficiency or a lack of essential amino acids.
-Vegan pea protein, like that found in Body Ecology’s Fermented Protein Shake, contains easily assimilated amino acids that help to make protein in the body.
+Vegan pea protein, like that found in Body Ecology’s Immune Power Protein Shake, contains easily assimilated amino acids that help to make protein in the body.
 Taking vegan pea protein daily for 3 to 6 months can replenish the body and repair any damage that has been done, supporting immunity, energy, and overall health.

 Sleep is especially important for your adrenals because while you sleep, your adrenals are hard at work trying to repair your body.

 Adrenal fatigue affects every part of your body.
 And here's that vicious cycle again — you may know that common feeling of being exhausted and desperately needing to sleep, only to wake up exhausted again.
 If you're dragging throughout the day, it's hard to recoup and restore energy levels when the adrenals aren't getting enough support.

 The body’s tireless little clocks need plenty of reinforcement to keep ticking on time.
 Adrenals thrive on adequate minerals — so be sure to nourish them with minerals from dark, leafy green vegetables and ocean veggies.
 The Body Ecology system of health and healing also uses grain-like seeds for minerals and for vitamins, fiber, and protein.